-Dr. Mei-Yen Ireland is the senior program officer responsible for strategic investments and portfolio management related to advising and student support solutions as a part of the Bill & Melinda Gates Foundation’s postsecondary success strategy within the U.S. program.
-Mei-Yen works with grantees and partners to advance the postsecondary success strategy focused on transforming colleges and universities to ensure that more students, particularly Black, Latinx, and indigenous students, and students experiencing poverty obtain quality, affordable credentials offering value and mobility.
+Mei-Yen has worked with grantees and partners to advance the postsecondary success strategy focused on transforming colleges and universities to ensure that more students, particularly Black, Latinx, and indigenous students, and students experiencing poverty obtain quality, affordable credentials offering value and mobility.
 Mei-Yen invests in advancing the quality, interoperability, and affordability of relevant solutions in the student support technology market that enable seamless, personalized student experiences.
 Mei-Yen’s background includes expertise in organizational change, student development theory, equity and inclusion, qualitative research methods, and change leadership.

 Georgia Levenson Keohane

 Georgia Levenson Keohane is the CEO of the Soros Economic Development Fund, the economic development and impact investing arm of the Open Society Foundations.
 She has more than twenty years of leadership experience in the private and nonprofit sectors at the intersection of the capital markets, innovative philanthropy, responsible business and investing, and public policy.
 Previously, she served as President of the Navab Capital Partners (NCP) Foundation and head of the firm’s Environmental, Social and Governance (ESG) practice, and before that Executive Director of the Pershing Square Foundation.